– Download Full ALI History Timeline

 The original 1947 CS142 design standard was revised several times before being officially withdrawn by the National Bureau of Standards in 1975.
 The standard was replaced by ANSI B153.1-1974.

 In the mid-1980s, ALI developed the Lifting it Right Safety Manual.
 A special assessment of the 17 members was required to typeset and produce the first edition.
 This assessment was a big step considering that ALI’s annual revenue up to this point had been minimal.
-Since this time, more than 3 million copies of this Safety Manual have been distributed by members or sold to vo-tech/trade schools or to the public.
+Since this time, more than 4 million copies of this Safety Manual have been distributed by members or sold to the public.

 Lift sales escalated during the early 1980s, and the number of lift manufacturers and lift designs were at an all-time high.
 By 1988, ALI had 17 member companies representing approximately 80 percent of the domestic market.
 There were also some 30 non-member companies that were marketing lifts in North America.

 Although ALI had discontinued its annual survey of OEMs, lift manufacturers and technicians using lifts still needed lifting point information for all vehicles.
-This information is especially important when using the surface-mounted swing-arm type lifts that had become the best-selling lift style at the time.
-In late 1990, ALI compelled the Society of Automotive Engineers (SAE) to help develop an SAE Recommended Practice for permanent undercar identification of lift points and for on-car lifting point labeling to be phased in as body styles change.
+This information is especially important when using the surface-mounted swing-arm type lifts that had become the best-selling lift style by 1990.
+In late 1990, ALI convinced the Society of Automotive Engineers (SAE) to develop an SAE Recommended Practice for permanent undercar identification of lift points and for on-car lifting point labeling to be phased in as body styles change.

 This resulted in SAE J2184 being promulgated in late 1992.
 This SAE Recommended Practice was adopted by ANSI as an American National Standard, and as some auto manufacturers implemented the requirements into new model years, it was expected this practice would help prevent accidents involving swing-arm type lifts.